-My name is Jacob Munhoz and I invite you to consider allowing me to be that compassionate presence for you.
-I am so pleased to have been invited to join Estes Therapy as a Registered Associate Marriage and Family Therapist and to have the opportunity to work with couples and individuals in this committed, professional and supportive setting.
+I am so pleased to have been a part of Estes Therapy as a Registered Associate Marriage and Family Therapist since finishing graduate school while accruing my 3,000 hours of experience toward licensure — which I’ve done!
+It has been the opportunity of a lifetime to work with couples and individuals in this committed, professional and supportive setting.
 I am a graduate of the Couple and Family Therapy program at Alliant International University-California School of Professional Psychology.
 Before coming to Estes Therapy I worked in the mental health counseling center at a local college.

-My approach to psychotherapy is mindful and relational.
+My primary approach to psychotherapy is a modality called Accelerated Experiential Dynamic Psychotherapy in which I have advanced training.
+The model is mindful, relational, and compassionate.
 While we explore the experiences that shaped you as an individual or as a couple, the work is focused on the emotions and experiences of the present moment as they unfold between or among us in session.
-In my psychotherapeutic approach those with whom I work come experience themselves and their relationships in new ways and to understand and change longstanding patterns.
 For couples this also means seeing their partners in new ways, understanding them more deeply, an increasing sense of safety and willingness to be vulnerable, and the forging of a more secure bond.
-No one has to be defined by their past or past patterns of behavior.

 Emotionally Focused Therapy (EFT) Training: